eunseon02/DynOSAM/README.md

   - *.flags
 ```

-The [dynosam launch file](./dynosam_ros//launch/dyno_sam_launch.py) has some smarts in it so that it will search given the folder at `params path` for any file with the ".flags" suffix and load the provided gflags.
+The [dynosam launch file](./dynosam_ros//launch/dyno_sam_launch.py) has some smarts in it so that it will search the given the folder (`params path`) for any file with the ".flags" suffix and load the specified flags.

 From a design persepctive, we use gflags in addition to yaml files becuase we are able to programmatically change these params as additional arguments to the DynoSAM program.
 This is used extensively for automated experiments where we re-configure the pipeline for different runs.